-Without getting into a major anatomy lesson, the top two bones of the neck called the upper cervical spine surround the area where the brainstem meets up with the spinal cord.
+Without getting into a major anatomy lesson, the top two bones of the neck (upper cervical spine) surround the area where the brainstem meets up with the spinal cord.
 As a result, even the slightest misalignment of the C1 and C2 can put pressure on the brainstem and affect its ability to function properly.
 The results can be many and varied, but acid reflux is definitely on the list of possible outcomes.

 Even if you have been to a chiropractor in the past, do not assume that your upper cervical spine is properly aligned.
 Making adjustments to this sensitive part of the body requires precision and gentle corrections.
 The popping and cracking of general chiropractic is not the best way to correct this issue.
 That is why the subspecialty of upper cervical chiropractic exists.
 How does it differ?

-• Focus – Only the top two bones of the neck are targeted by this specific form of chiropractic.
+• Focus – This specific form of chiropractic targets only the top two bones of the neck.

-• Precision – Diagnostic imaging techniques are used to pinpoint misalignments down to hundredths of a degree or mere fractions of a millimeter.
+• Precision – Upper cervical chiropractors use diagnostic imaging techniques to pinpoint misalignments down to hundredths of a degree or mere fractions of a millimeter.

-•Low Force – Rather than using sheer force to move the bones back into place, gentle adjustments are performed either by hand or by using an adjusting instrument.
+•Low Force – Rather than using sheer force to move the bones back into place, they perform gentle adjustments either by hand or by using an adjusting instrument.
 These gentle adjustments are safe for the entire family (even infants have been helped with colic and acid reflux in case studies).
 Corrections are also long-lasting, which gives the body the time that it needs to heal.

 If you suffer from chronic bouts of acid reflux, you need to get help before it develops into something serious.
 Upper cervical chiropractic care is a natural way to get the relief you are searching for.
 This is especially true if you have a history of head or neck trauma.
 Even if you were not diagnosed with whiplash or a concussion, there might have been enough force to create a mild subluxation of the C1 or C2 vertebra.
 This, in turn, can put pressure on the brainstem and lead to acid reflux.

 If you are interested in natural forms of care, upper cervical chiropractic may be right for you.
-The best way to find out is to locate a nearby practitioner and to have an examination performed to look for a misalignment.
+The best way to find out is to locate a nearby practitioner.
 The help you need may be within reach.
 Schedule a consultation today to learn more.